yeozhenhao/Java-Matching-algorithm/README.md

 [Dijikstra's shortest path algorithm runs with a time complexity of O(E + VLogV) time.](https://www.geeksforgeeks.org/shortest-path-for-directed-acyclic-graphs/)

-But we cannot have most of our Players not getting any suitable matches.
+But we cannot use this algorithm as most of our Players would not get any suitable matches.
 Thus, in our case, we need to find the longest path from any one *Player* vertex to the next, and choose the longest path.
 [Unfortunately, finding the longest path in any general path is **NP-hard**.](https://www.geeksforgeeks.org/find-longest-path-directed-acyclic-graph/) In simpler terms, [NP-hard](https://simple.wikipedia.org/wiki/NP-hardness#:~:text=An%20NP%2Dhard%20problem%20is,be%20checked%20as%20being%20true.) means that even the fastest computers in the world cannot find a **perfect** solution.

 >However, do we really need a perfect solution?